 wedding preparation

-After all, is a party even a party if you don’t all make fools of yourselves on the dancefloor?
+Is a party truly a party if everyone doesn’t embarrass themselves on the dance floor?
 Or, more importantly, is a wedding even a wedding if the bride doesn’t end up quite literally on the bottom of the dancefloor at the end of the night?

 The answer to both questions is a definite no. As well as playing host to the all-important first dance, your wedding dance floor is where the true memories of this once-in-a-lifetime party take place.